 2. Mediation: The Process

-Mediation can be a process to facilitate agreement between parties who are in conflict with each other should they both chose this option (Boulle, 2005, p.
-3).
-Mediation may take place when a mediator assists two or more parties to pinpoint contested issues, create alternatives and develop resolutions (Al-Hakim v Monash University VSC 511; Astor & Chinkin, 2002; Bush & Folger, 1994; National Alternative Dispute Resolution, 2012; Winslade & Monk, 2001).
-Agreements between the parties do not need to be consistent with precedents or prevailing standards in communities (The Law Society of New South Wales, 2008).
-Often the mediator does not give legal advice and may guide the parties through the process.
-Individuals often set the scope of mediation in concurrence with the mediator.
-The mediator has no authority to determine disputed issues for persons.
-Mediation ranges from formal to less official responses (Barsky, 2000, pp. 185-186).
-According to Dinerstein (2003, p.
-84) ―
+Mediation may be a process to facilitate an agreement between people in conflict with each other should they both choose this option (Boulle, 2005).
+Mediation occurs when a mediator assists two or more parties to pinpoint contested issues, creating alternatives to arrive at resolutions.
+Agreements do not need to be consistent with precedents or prevailing standards in communities Often, the mediator does not give legal advice and may guide the parties through the process.
+You often set the scope of mediation in concurrence with the mediator.
+The mediator usually has no authority to determine disputed issues for persons.
+Mediation ranges from formal to less official responses.

-The Trident Foundation offers face-to-face, chat and telephone-based mediation to those who may be in need because of challenges often associated with time and space.
-In sum, it seems to be preferable for a number of reasons that, wherever possible, individuals, couples, families and groups be able to make voluntary use of options in conflict management such as mediation.
-Mediation can be applied in a number of contexts including those linked to family, separation and divorce, parenting, property division and human rights.
-Citations to the literature are available upon request.
+In sum, it seems to be preferable for several reasons that, wherever possible, individuals, couples, families, and groups can make voluntary use of options in conflict management such as mediation.
+Mediation happens in many contexts, including those linked to family, separation and divorce, parenting, property division, and human rights.
+For additional information, don’t hesitate to get in touch with us.